wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 &nbsp;

-Why did Masahiro see the potential in the fusion of medicine and engineering and why did he focus on EMG?
+Why did Mark see the potential in the fusion of medicine and engineering and why did he focus on EMG?

 > Although I would have liked to get signals directly from the brain, **I would have to verify that the electrodes are working correctly, and justify that the signals read from these electrodes are actually spawning from the brain.
 By starting with EMG, I can concentrate on the analysis and algorithms with decent confidence that the signals are being obtained correctly.**